 In the 1920’s there were many goldfish societies in major cities.
 Aquarists had imported rare and exotic specimens from Asia, and the societies would hold exhibitions with prizes and trophies.

 By 1925 there were nearly 40 small commercial hatcheries in America, producing around 5 million fish between them annually.

-Of all the varieties of goldfish, the only one America was able to contribute was the Comet.
+Of all the varieties now in existence, the only one America was able to contribute was the Comet.
 It was developed from imported Japanese stock during the 1880’s.